acheype/cantharella/README.md

 *The GitHub repository in only a mirror of [the one hosted by Code Lutin](https://forge.codelutin.com/projects/cantharella).*

-The information system (IS) Cantharella: Pharmacochemical database of natural substances, designed and developed by IRD (www.ird.fr), share and sustain pharmacochemical data of all organisms collected for the study of their natural substances, with a controlled access via internet.
+The information system (IS) Cantharella: Pharmacochemical database of natural substances, designed and developed by [IRD](http://www.ird.fr), share and sustain pharmacochemical data of all organisms collected for the study of their natural substances, with a controlled access via internet.
 The IS provides access to harvest and taxonomic data, monitor various chemical processes of extraction and purification, and finally centralize all biological activities.
 The database is progressive according to the extraction and purification methods needed and the biological tests performed.